I used to struggle a lot with food and feeling good in my body when I traveled…

 Shifting my nervous system from fear and anxiety around food to joy and delight had a huge mental, emotional, and physical impact on me.

-Today, I can eat a wide range of things, in a range of amounts, at different times of day, and still feel great…
+Today I can eat a wide range of foods, in different amounts, at different times of day, and still feel great…

 … in large part because I believe I can, and because I don’t have a lot of tension in my body when it comes to food.